 Each pair of students needs:

-- plastic cups (1 or 5 or more, depending on set-up chosen)
+- small glass laboratory beakers (1 or 5 or more, depending on the chosen set-up)

 - low-temperature hot plate